-With this volume, The Journal of Interdisciplinary Graduate Research enters its second year of publication.
-From the inception, our intent has been to make this journal interdisciplinary and multidisciplinary in approach, publishing original and review papers, including literature reviews, book reviews, film reviews, position papers, empirical work, experiential reflections, and original quantitative and qualitative research.
+The vision of The Journal of Interdisciplinary Graduate Research (JIGR) is to be interdisciplinary and multidisciplinary in approach, publishing original and review papers.
+These including literature reviews, book reviews, film reviews, position papers, empirical work, experiential reflections, and original quantitative and qualitative research.
 By offering graduates the chance to express their ideas to a broader audience, we seek to demonstrate the strength of graduate scholarship at Southern Adventist University and our continuing focus on academic excellence.

 This volume of The Journal of Interdisciplinary Graduate Research (JIGR), now in its fourth year of publication, marks my second year as editor-in-chief of the two journals produced by the School of Education & Psychology at Southern Adventist University (SAU).
 While this position certainly brings with it a number of challenges, such as meeting editorial and print deadlines, I have been incredibly blessed to be able to play a part in helping students gain exposure and recognition for the incredible research they are producing.
 It has been gratifying to see the behind-the-scenes process of publishing a journal – from advertising for submissions, working with an editorial team to review and select the best submissions for publication, ensuring correct editing and formatting, getting the manuscript sent off for publication, and finally sending hard copies to subscribers.